Youth Composition Competition by Music Gift Co.

 (Note that the majority of entries are entered on just one instrument).

-Elise Arancio is a seventeen year old composer based in Atlanta.
+Elise Arancio is a eighteen year old composer based in Atlanta.
 In 2014 she made her

 debut with the premiere of her string orchestra piece Fly By Night at Emory University.
 Since